-Optimizing local water supply resources is vital for the South Bay Subregion to reduce its reliance on imported water and improve reliability of local water supplies should imported water supplies be reduced or interrupted due to environmental and/or political reasons.
-The Subregion plans on achieving this objective by conserving water through water use efficiency measures, creating an additional ability to pump groundwater, increasing the use of indirect potable reuse and non-potable reuse of recycled water, increasing ocean desalination, and increasing the infiltration, capture, and use of stormwater.
-The water supply planning targets were established using 2010 UWMPs from the primary cities and water agencies within the Subregion.
-In total, water supply targets will yield at additional 126,000 AFY of local supply.
-The assumptions and calculations used to determine the planning targets are attached as Appendix B.
+Optimizing local water supply resources is vital for the Subregion to reduce its reliance on imported water and improve reliability of local water supplies should imported water supplies be reduced or interrupted due to environmental and/or political reasons.
+The Subregion plans on achieving this objective by conserving water through water use efficiency measures, creating an additional ability to pump groundwater, increasing the non-potable reuse of recycled water, adding ocean desalination, and increasing the capture and use of stormwater.
+In total, water supply targets will yield an additional 136,000 AFY of local supply for direct use, and 13,000 AFY of local supply for groundwater recharge.